bigcompany/resources/docs/README.md

 ### docs.view(resource)

-views the Markdown documentation for any resource
+view the documentation for a resource

 - **resource**